-Responsibilities include: assisting in legal research and writing; performing factual research and review; reviewing and indexing documents released by government agencies in FOIA litigation; assisting in writing reports and engaging in advocacy; corresponding with clients and class members; and assisting with trial preparation.
+Responsibilities may include: assisting in legal research and writing; performing factual research; reviewing and indexing document productions; assisting in writing reports and engaging in advocacy; preparing correspondence with clients, community members, partners, and government and international agencies; and assisting with hearing, trial, and discovery preparation.

 The ideal candidate will have some experience with one or more of the following: litigation in federal courts; international law (with a focus on human rights, humanitarian law, and/or criminal law); FOIA litigation; engaging with U.N. special procedure mechanisms; First Amendment law; immigration law; prisoners’ rights; Section 1983 police misconduct litigation; class action litigation; national security law; and working with communities to advocate for social change.
 Candidates should also demonstrate experience in and/or commitment to social justice, organizing, and/or social movements.